easyuc/EasyUC/uc-dsl/README.md

 ...
 (* END USER FILL *)
 ```
+Realization of cloning in the triple underscore files must be
+handled by the user, and is similarly marked.

 When the translator finds that a triple or single underscore theory
 already exists, the old version is backed up to a file ending in `~`.